-Low-cost sensors, mobile apps, and open data platforms are helping citizens, researchers and policy-makers alike better understand the nature, impact and state of air quality around the corner and around the globe.
+This blog post gives an overview of how low-cost sensors, mobile apps, and open data platforms are helping citizens, researchers and policy-makers alike to better understand the nature, impact and state of air quality.

 Alex was busy planting a new hedge in her front yard when a neighbor delivered some surprising advice: be careful digging in the dirt, it may still be contaminated.
 Unknown to Alex, the 1940s Pacific Northwest bungalow she and her husband Bryce bought in 2014 stood in the bygone shadows of the ASARCO copper smelt smokestack, once the tallest structure in the West.
 Shut down in 1985 and demolished in 1993, the smokestack produced a 1000 square-mile plume of lead, arsenic and sulfur dioxide that saturated the air for several decades, and whose toxic presence lingers on in the area’s soil to this day.